SciBiteLtd/centree-devops/README.md

 ./start-centree.sh
 ```

-Depending on what is your environment, and how you install docker, you may need to run as **sudo**.
+Depending on your environment and how you install docker, you may need to run as **sudo**.

-Anyway, to check if everything went well, just run:
+To check if everything went well, run:

 ```
 ./show-logs.sh